rlseaton/superdogpit/README.md

 To see your progress, type `/cards list`.
 If you see a rarity listed as **"complete"** then you can turn it in for money and prizes!

-To collect your reward, for example let's say you've collected all of the "Very Rare" cards, type `/cards reward Very_Rare`.
+To collect your reward, for example let's say you've collected all of the "Very Rare" cards, make sure all of the cards are in a deck, then type `/cards reward Very_Rare`.
 You will lose one of all of your "Very Rare" cards and receive a reward!

 **Note:** The list and reward commands only take into consideration **cards in your decks**.
 So you must put cards into decks before checking your progress or collecting your reward!
 Otherwise it won't know you own them!

-**Note:** Be careful because the reward command can and will eat "shiny" versions of cards.
+**Note:** Be careful because the reward command can, and will, eat "shiny" versions of cards.
 These are no different from non-shiny cards, but players may value them more!